FrankRay78/SpeedTestConsole/README.md

    - [ ] Maximum speed test (time)
    - [ ] Maximum speed test (size transferred)
 - [ ] Periodically repeat tests
+- [ ] Run unit tests on PR
+- [ ] NuGet package for the core library

 See the [open issues](https://github.com/FrankRay78/SpeedTestConsole/issues) for a full list of proposed features (and known issues).